 Jörg Stoye is a Professor in the Department of Economics and also a member of the Graduate Minor Field of Data Science.
 He works on microeconometric methods, especially as they interact with microeconomic theory.
 Current research is on inference under partial identification, on the statistical testing of Revealed Preference conditions, and on COVID-19.
 Other recent work is in statistical decision theory (e.g., on treatment choice as a decision problem) and on related questions in pure theory (e.g., axiomatic foundations for the Minimax Regret decision criterion).
-Among other outlets, his research has been published in Econometrica, Econometric Theory, the Journal of Econometrics, the Journal of Economic Theory, Quantitative Economics, and the Review of Economics and Statistics.
+Among other outlets, his research has been published in Econometrica, the Econometrics Journal, Econometric Theory, the Journal of Econometrics, the Journal of Economic Theory, Quantitative Economics, and the Review of Economics and Statistics.

 Professor Stoye holds a PhD from Northwestern University, an MSc (Distinction) from the London School of Economics, and a Diplom from the University of Cologne.
 He is a Fellow of the International Association for Applied Econometrics and of the econometrics committee ("Ausschuss für Ökonometrie") of the German Economic Association.

 Recent media coverage: Spiegel Online (on the "Drosten-Bild-Affäre"), Inside Higher Ed, VoxEU, IZA World of Labor, Cornell Chronicle, Education Next (all on College student learning in pandemic times).

 For his current work related to the COVID-19 pandemic, see Professor Stoye's personal website.

 - Revealed Preference Analysis.

 "Bounding Infection Prevalence by Bounding Selectivity and Accuracy of Tests: With Application to Early COVID-19," accepted for publication in the Econometrics Journal.